vechain/mesh/.github/README.md

 > **📋 TODO List:**
 > - Implement search endpoints
 > - Implement events endpoints
-> - Validate that all the middlewares are being applied as expected
 > - Review if we can leverage better Thor RLP's encoding/decoding
 > - Add GitHub Actions (build, lint, test)
 > - Add e2e tests like in vechain/rosetta